millette/lodash-vision/readme.md

 from a manifest which is a plain JSON file and cannot contain calls to server.views() or require the rendering engine.

-If you are not loading your views manager from a static JSON manifest file, you probably don't need this plugin.
-See [vision][].

 ## Usage example

 ```